AmarTabakovic/AmarTabakovic-Hugo/content/blog/hugo-dark-theme/index.md

 ## HTML
 After having defined the styling with SCSS, it was time to implement the toggle in HTML and JS.
 From here on, some parts of the implementation are taken from [this great article by Radu Matei](https://radu-matei.com/blog/dark-mode/).

-For this example, I will implement the toggle in the index page, just like I did with this website.
-However, the same can be done in e.g. *header.html*.
+For this example, the toggle will be implemented on the landing page However, the same can be done in e.g. *header.html*.
 The toggle will be a *span* element.

 **index.html:**